Visit Fine Woodworking

 The drawer fronts (left) and the lower door of the plumbing compartment were made from Red Oak MDF while the router compartment door was made from 4/4 Red Oak and the joints mitered.
 A rabbet was cut on the inside edges to receive the Plexiglas panel.
 I then drilled 3 - 3/4" holes near the top of the Plexiglas panel to allow make-up air to enter the router compartment.
 These holes are important because air coming in from the top assists in drawing dust and debris down past the router and into the vacuum port.

 The drawers are supported by a unique method.
 The drawer assembly supports (left) will work in ANY cabinet and are surprisingly stout despite the cheesy appearance.
-The sides are 3" wide and 2 1/2" shorter than the distance from the inside back of the carcass to the front of the face frame.
+The sides are 3" wide and 2 1/2" shorter than the distance from the inside back of the carcase to the front of the face frame.
 The rear piece is always the same length as the actual drawer opening in the face frame.
 You attach the drawer glides with screws then staple together the assembly.
 I made a jig that works universally on every length of drawer slide.

 The drawer assembly supports are best installed by working from the bottom up.
 You first screw the ears of the slide to the inside edges of the face frame.
 Then, after the drawer is in the glides, reach into the cabinet and support the rear with one hand while the other hand keeps the drawer front flat and tight to the face frame.
-Next, (this is where a shop helper comes in handy) staple (or nail or whatever) through the back of the carcass into the rear section of the assembly (see photo, left), the staples (or whatever you use) should be long enough to poke through.
+Next, (this is where a shop helper comes in handy) staple (or nail or whatever) through the back of the carcase into the rear section of the assembly (see photo, left), the staples (or whatever you use) should be long enough to poke through.
 Two staples, one at each end is placed then the drawer is checked for unhindered operation or for improper drawer front alignment.
 If so, the rear can be shifted left/right or up/down then the final "holding" staples can be placed.

 Step 5 - Wiring